 Installation of the filter wheel and filters is discussed in the FILTER WHEEL section, SmartShutter installation is discussed in the SMARTSHUTTER section, and installation and manual operation of the controller are discussed in the CONTROLLER section.
 This unit supports a SmartShutter or a traditional shutter.
-Up to two shutters are supported.
-Up to three filter wheels are also supported, two of which may be equipped with shutters.
-Finally, the remote operation of the Lambda 10-3 through its serial and USB ports is discussed in the REMOTE CONTROL sections.
+Up to one filter wheel is also supported with or without shutter, or up to two Smart Shutters (without a wheel).
+Finally, the remote operation of the LAMBDA 10-B through its serial and USB ports is discussed in the REMOTE-CONTROL sections.